 The Company applies ASC, Topic 842, Leases (ASC 842) to account for its leases.
 The Company determines if an arrangement is a lease at inception.
 The Company has lease agreements with lease and non-lease components, which are accounted for as a single lease component based on the Company's policy election to combine lease and non-lease components for its leases.
 Leases are classified as operating or finance leases in accordance with the recognition criteria in ASC 842-20-25.
 The Company's lease portfolio consists entirely of operating leases as of December 31, 2022.
-The Company's leases do not contain any material residual value guarantees or material restrictive covenants.
+The Company's leases do not contain any material restrictive developments.